 The fecund infirmity

 In 1959 the Italian poet Giorgio Caproni carried out a similar poetic operation.
 In his collection Il seme del piangere (The seed of crying) he evokes the figure of his mother as a young woman.
 But, while he uses an easy and harmonious speech, Amelia Rosselli’s poetry is much more cryptic.
 In the preface to the Italian edition of Amelia Rosselli’s works, first published in 1997 by the publishing house Garzanti, another Italian poet, Giovanni Giudici, focuses on her original use of language.
 In her poetry, mistakes are neither persecuted nor expelled.
-The whole mechanism of her writing is built by paronomasias: words recall words with a similar sound and completely different meaning.
-Through – or maybe in spite of – this anarchical method, her poetry builds up her own meaning.
-Giudici defined the powerful mix between her multilingualism, her mental illness, and her irreverence in her publications the “fecund infirmity”.
+The whole mechanism of her writing is built by paronomasias: words recall words with similar sounds and completely different meanings.
+Through – or maybe despite – this anarchical method, her poetry builds up her own meaning.
+Giudici defined the potent mix between her multilingualism, her mental illness, and her irreverence in her publications as the “fecund infirmity.”

 Documento: the dark side of history

 The book’s title, Documento (Document), borrows a word from historiography.
 In this way, Amelia Rosselli claims the right to give voice to her own version of the story.
 In fact, the tragedy of her family had a glorious space in history: her father and uncle were the symbols of the fight against Fascism.
 But the psychological trauma that these events had produced in the survivors of the victims did not.
 Rosselli’s mental disease and derangement – that will lead her to suicide in 1996 – far from bringing her glory, could instead be a reason for discrimination in the literary world.
 Through her poetry, Rosselli gives voice to the dark side of history that no one seemed to care about.
 In addition, she claims the relevance of the ego: the facts of the soul and the psyche are events as much as the historical ones.
 They too demand their narration.